mmmmosca/LOON/README.md

 end
 ```

-which transpiles to this JSON:
+which compiles to this JSON:
 ```
 {
     "Label": {